3

 Meals: B

 Today the Via Francigena will lead you up and down through the Tuscan hills.
 It’s a picturesque walk crossing vineyards, olive groves, fields and woods as you head towards Gracciano.
 Along the way you can make a detour to discover the fascinating Abbey of Santa Maria a Conero, dating from the 11th century.
-Continue to your hotel in Colle Val d'Elsa. (additional 5km/3.1mi)
+Continue to your hotel. (additional 5km/3.1mi)

 Meals: B